thespiritsamundri-cell/studio/README.md

 ## Fixing File Upload Errors (CORS Policy)

 If you are seeing a `storage/unknown` error in the console when trying to upload images (like a school logo), you need to update the CORS policy for your Firebase Storage bucket.
+This is a common issue and can be fixed with a few command-line steps.

 1.  **Install `gcloud`**: If you don't have it, [install the Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
+This is the standard tool for managing Google Cloud resources, including your Firebase Storage bucket.

-2.  **Create a CORS configuration file**: Create a new file on your local computer named `cors.json` and paste the following content into it:
+2.  **Create a CORS configuration file**: Create a new file on your local computer named `cors.json` and paste the following content into it.
+This configuration allows your web application to make requests to your storage bucket.

     ```json
     [